caplin/gc-cli/README.md

 ```

 It also formats the code using the [js-formatter](https://github.com/briandipalma/js-formatter)
-tool and adds requires for specified globals i.e. `var jQuery = require('jQuery')` if they are
+tool and adds requires for specified globals i.e. `jQuery.on(...)` will add
-found in the source code.
-To minimize changes you can format your code first and then run this tool.
+`var jQuery = require('jQuery')` if they are present in the source code.
+To minimize changes you
+can format your code first and then run this tool.

 ### Mechanics